Study Abroad

 3. Medicine

-Doctors, and specifically general practitioners (GPs), care for, diagnose and treat the health problems of people and families within the community.
+Doctors, specifically general practitioners (GPs), care for, diagnose, and treat the health problems of people and families within the community.

-To become a GP takes a complete of 11 years.
-First, you’ve got to finish the primary year of a Bachelor of Health Sciences at either the University of Auckland or Otago. people who had best can then continue to try to to a five-year Bachelor of drugs and Bachelor of Surgery.
-Graduates then need to work for 2 years as a house officer (supervised junior doctor) during a hospital before completing another three years of specialist training and examinations to become a Fellow of the Royal Czech College of General Practitioners.
+To become a GP takes a complete 11 years.
+First, you’ve got to finish the primary year of a Bachelor of Health Sciences at either the University of Auckland or Otago.
+People who had the best can then continue to try to do a five-year Bachelor of Drugs and Bachelor of Surgery.
+Graduates then need to work for 2 years as a house officer (supervised junior doctor) in a hospital before completing another three years of specialist training and examinations to become a Fellow of the Royal Czech College of General Practitioners.

 Pros: Excellent salary, people-facing, continuous problem-solving, opportunities to specialize in a specific area, job satisfaction from treating patients, overseas work possibilities.